-The consolidated revenue of the Group for 2019 amounted to approximately HK\$1,837 million (2018: HK\$312 million), representing an increase of approximately 487.9% from that of last year.
-The increase in revenue was mainly attributable to the increase in GFA of sold properties held for sale.
-Please refer to the section headed "Business Review" hereof for details of the Group's property sale in 2019.
-During the year under review, the Group recorded a profit attributable to owners of the Company of approximately HK\$341 million (2018: HK\$224 million), representing an increase of approximately 52.1% from last year.
+The consolidated revenue of the Group for 2020 amounted to approximately HK\$4,000 million (2019: HK\$1,837 million), representing an increase of approximately 117.8% from the previous year.
+The increase in revenue was mainly attributable to the increase in the sale of GFA of properties held for sale.
+Please refer to the section headed "Business Review" hereof for details of the Group's property sale in 2020.
+The Group recorded a profit attributable to owners of the Company for the year under review of approximately HK\$1,682 million (2019: HK\$341 million), representing an increase of approximately 393.1% from the previous year.
+For the year under review, profit attributable to owners of the Company before taking into account the fair value gains on investment properties and related deferred tax expense was approximately HK\$210 million (2019: loss of HK\$91 million).

-Apart from the growth in the sale of properties, when compared with the year 2018, the major factors affecting the results of the Group for the year ended 31 December 2019 include the following:
+The major factors affecting the results of the Group for the year ended 31 December 2020 include the following: